 The more I read and researched and the deeper I delved into philosophical enquiry, the more I became mesmerised with the Abrahamic method of subservience to God and the greater the realisation that modern “religion” has left much to be desired.
 I started scholastic training with grand plans, but as I continued most of my aspirations for professional scholarly pursuits and public engagement along with the notoriety that comes with it began to dissipate, although I guess some of that might also have been due to increasing maturity.
 Perhaps it’s what my earlier Hanbalī studies instilled in me as I progressed, for as the Hanbalī thinker Ibn Aqīl lamented, having become judicious in fiqh many Hanbalīs would shy away from public affairs to busy themselves with a quiet life of godliness and piety.
-This strongly resonates with me, but thinking about how I got here leads me to conclude I have little choice in the matter – from a point of qadr (divine decree) it seems this life was chosen for me rather than being of my own choosing.
+This strongly resonates with me, but I acknowledge that my own interests must be balanced with the responsibilities God has placed on me.

 The Abrahamic faith I am committed to is not a culture or habit that I inherited, but (in adulthood) the result of critical thinking, deep enquiry, and rational reasoning.
-It’s what has led me to believe in God, and as a matter of consistency, it’s what I employ to reason what God wants.
-Accordingly, my journey of learning has been a very personal one shaped by my own search for meaning, rather than with the objective to pontificate to everyone else.
+It’s what has led me to know of God, and as a matter of consistency, it’s what I employ to reason what God wants.
+Accordingly, my journey of learning has been a very personal one shaped by my own search for meaning, rather than with the objective to pontificate.
 Having personally experienced how the true dīn can inspiringly develop individuals and collectives to flourish, my genuine motive is merely to share what I’ve learned and continue to experience.
 This means I see no productivity in polemics or sectarianism; I intend to engage with and teach those sincerely searching and who want to know, and those who constructively support what I do.

 What I do